 Wearable blankets, also known as sleep sacks, are considered safe when it comes to your baby because they help regulate his body temperature which keeps him from being too cold, too hot, and makes his sleep just right!

 Sleep sacks eliminate the need for extra blankets in his sleep space which adheres to the AAP’s (the American Academy of Pediatrics) recommendations of safe sleep.
 This means that nothing should go into baby’s crib until he’s at least 12 months old.
 No blankets, no toys, no bumpers, anywhere in his sleep space due to risks of suffocation and Sudden Infant Death Syndrome (SIDS).

 Not only are sleep sacks totally safe for newborns, they’re recommended as long as your baby is wearing the appropriate size.
 There’s no shortage of brands that make sleep sacks for tiny babies.
 Is a sleep sack safe for baby?
 Rest assured that sleep sacks are also totally safe for babies.

 Generally, sleep sacks are a safe choice for newborns as they help regulate baby’s body temperature keeping him from being too cold, too hot, and makes his sleep just right!
 A sleep sack also reduces the need for anything extra in the crib, like extra blankets, which helps to reduce the risk of SIDS.
 All of which makes a sleep sack safe for baby!

 Are weighted sleep sacks safe for babies?

-Babies can also use a weighted sleep sack to help them sleep longer, and there is a specific sack for babies weighing 15 pounds and more.
+Babies can also use a weighted sleep sack to help them sleep longer.
 These were designed specifically to provide parents with a safe product with the potential to help babies sleep better.